compasjs/docs/content/setup/cli-setup.md

 ### Configuration

-The `@compas/lint-config` provides a Prettier config and ESLint configuration.
+The `@compas/lint-config` package provides a Prettier config and ESLint configuration.
+To get the configuration in your project, create the following three files:
-This totals in three files created in your project:

 **/.eslintrc.cjs**